Zaltarba/blog/_posts/2025-09-20-PythonInstallation.md

 ---
 layout: post
-title: 🐍 Use Anaconda to Create a Clean Python Environment
+title: Anaconda to Create a Clean Python Environment 🐍
 categories: [Python,]
-excerpt: How to Use Anaconda to Create a Clean Python Environment
+excerpt: Learn how to use Anaconda for your Python setup, allowing you to .py files and jupiter notebooks.
 image: /thumbnails/PythonInstallation.jpeg
 hidden: False
 tags: [python, anaconda, tutorial, installation, dev, quant-dev]